When asked about why you have applied, you need to have a more specific answer than: You're an international and highly regarded organisation.

 If you go for a graduate interview with a retail bank, insurance firm or actuarial consultancy, you can usually expect a first-round telephone or video interview with HR and/or a face-to-face interview with senior and experienced members of the organisation (often completed as part of an assessment centre).
 A similar structure will usually be followed for roles at a regulatory agency, such as the Financial Conduct Authority.

-During the coronavirus pandemic, it may not be possible for in-person interviews and assessment centres to take place, so video interviews may be used as the final stage of the recruitment process.
+While it is not possible for in-person interviews and assessment centres to take place due to the coronavirus pandemic, video interviews may be used as the final stage of the recruitment process.
 However, much of the same advice for preparation and answering questions will apply.
+Don’t miss our expert performance tips for video interviews.

 The interviews aim to gauge: